RJMillerLab/table-union/README.md

+## Development Guide

+Each Go executables source code (`main.go`) is located inside a subdirectory of the `cmd` directory.
+The name of the executable is the name of the subdirectory.

+The Go packages live inside the top-level directory.
+Importing a package use the full path.
+E.g., `github.com/RJMillerLab/table-union/embedding`.

 ## Problem Definition
 Given a query table and a repository, use the tables in the repository to vertically extend the query table by aligning columns.